Who’s afraid of the Big Bad “Mental Health” Wolf?

 Should we really assume that mental health can only be measured by a diagnosis – such as depression or a psychoses?
 Would we say that unless you are seriously ill you are not ill?
 And do we really think that if you ignore mild issues or symptoms that the thing will get better all on its own every time?

-So should we be this cavalier with the mental health of our people?
-If someone is feeling disorientated or low we frequently say ” be more positive”.
+So should we be this indifferent with the mental health of our people?
+If someone is feeling low or disorientated we frequently say ” be more positive”.
 But it matters.

 And why should an organisation care?
 I’ll tell you why:

 If you don’t look after the mental health of your people you will not have emotionally engaged people.
-And it’s emotionally engaged people who deliver profits, customer satisfaction, efficiency, and top value for money.
+And it’s emotionally engaged people who will always ‘go the extra mile’, to deliver profits, customer satisfaction, efficiency, and top value for money.

 Mental health and emotional engagement are two sides of the same coin.
-And yes, its a great idea to give people access to better health: healthy eating, active life and the rest, but if the mind is not functioning the rest CANNOT.
+And yes, its a great idea to give people access to better health: healthy eating, active life and the rest, but if the mind is not functioning, the rest simply can’t.

 Start looking after mental health and you will reap the rewards in terms of your bottom line.
 The proof of this is all in the research.
 What are we so afraid of?